 Box Type: 'mh1C' Container: MIHS sample entry ('mih1') Mandatory: Yes Quantity: One

-An MIHS configuration box contains the configuration packets necessary to decode the MIHS samples that are in the MIHS track.
+An MIHS configuration box contains the metadata and effect library packets necessary to decode the MIHS samples that are in the MIHS track.

-The configuration packet type shall have one of the values documented in Table 1.
+The packet type shall have one of the values documented in Table 1.

 Table 1 – Configuration packet types